+Message from leadership

+Our results for the past year are encouraging, with a new record turnover, now over 3,000 people and market leading in auditing the C25 companies.
+This strong performance was achieved across all lines of service, and was driven by growth in our client base, as well as an expansion of the services that we offer.
+This allows us to continue to invest in our people and in our business.
+I am so proud of the work that our talented group of partners, directors and staff has delivered this year, and I would like to thank each and every one of them for their efforts and dedication.

-Message from leadership While PwC is a multidisciplinary firm, this report is primarily focused on our audit practice and related services.
+While PwC is a multidisciplinary firm, this report is primarily focused on our audit practice and related services.
 Good audit quality contributes to the orderly functioning of markets by enhancing the integrity and efficiency of financial statements.
 Thus, we are committed to maintaining our focus on high-quality audit.
 The audit profession continues to be under public scrutiny and challenge.
 This is why our key focus is on quality, to secure our clients and stakeholders and ensure the value of the work we provide.
-In a world just emerging from a global pandemic and full of hope, we have seen a new order with the invasion of Ukraine - with all its human costs - increasing inflation, supply chain shocks, a looming energy crisis and growing likelihood of recession.
-At PwC, our purpose is to build trust and help solve problems that are important to our stakeholders.
-And allthough we cannot solve all problems, we believe our purpose has never been more relevant given our role in the business environment.
-These ever changing times place high demands on us and our people.
-For instance, a new analysis from PwC and Axcelfuture shows that the number of companies joining SBTI has doubled every year since 2017, and Denmark now ranks third highest among OECD countries in SBTI adherence, surpassed only by Switzerland and Luxembourg.
-This trend points to a promising future for Denmark's climate goals.
-Our people are key to providing high-quality services, such as SBTi services, and we draw upon a wide range of specialist skills across our multidisciplinary practice.
-That is why we maintain a constant emphasis on our purpose and values that address integrity and independence.
-We continue to invest in our people by offering ongoing professional and personal development and with in-depth training.
-We continuously invest in innovation and new technology to support our services across the firm, to meet the changing challenges in a digital age and to enhance the quality of our services.

 PwC's approach to building trust is designed to meet rising expectations of transparency, accountability and stakeholder engagement.
-It combines expertise in audit, tax and compliance activities with a drive to expand specialist capabilities in areas such as cybersecurity, data privacy, ESG and AI.
-It also recognises the importance of quality - and that reporting and compliance represent just one link in a chain that includes organisational culture, executive mindset, aligned standards, certified professionals, stringent controls, tailored technologies and appropriate governance.
+It combines expertise in audit, tax and compliance activities with a drive to expand specialist capabilities in areas such as cybersecurity, data privacy, ESG and Al. It also recognises the importance of quality - and that reporting and compliance represent just one link in a chain that includes organisational culture, executive mindset, aligned standards, certified professionals, stringent controls, tailored technologies and appropriate governance.
+It is part of our public interest commitment to consistently perform quality engagements and be transparent about our system of quality management.

 Similar to building trust, delivering sustained outcomes requires us to work in an integrated way.
 Instead of taking a traditional technology-driven approach to transformation, PwC focuses on the outcomes that our efforts are seeking to achieve.
 To deliver the agreed outcomes, we then mobilise our expertise in areas including - among many others - strategy, digital and cloud services, value creation, people and organisation, tax, sustainability reporting, deals, business recovery services, legal and compliance.

 When reading our Transparency Report, you will gain insight into our quality control system, network and policies.
 In our view, the quality control systems, supplementary training and independence policies implemented here are efficient in order for us to comply with the requirements of the Audit Regulation.
-Moreover, we show you PwC's total revenue broken down by types of services as well as a list of public-interest audit clients and municipality and regional clients.
+Moreover, we show you PwC's total revenue broken down by types of services as well as a list of public-interest audit clients and local authority clients such as municipalities and regions.
 And finally, we give you insight into PwC's legal structure and the international network we are a part of.

 We hope that our Transparency Report will provide you with useful insight into a number of significant matters relating to PwC.
-PwC at a glance

-# Customer satisfaction Our customers rate us top the list

-Average years of experience of audit team members
+Revenue DKK

+3.7 bn

-Our employees and partners in Denmark have delivered a growth rate of
+Our employees and partners in Denmark have contributed to a growth rate of are proud of working at PwC

-Revenue

-DKK

-3.4bn